 ESGRisk.ai provides ESG assessments.
-Our model and report are designed to help investors quickly understand issuer's ESG risk exposure and risk management framework, enabling investors to directly integrate ESG factors in their portfolio construction and management.
-While all data used for ESG assessments provided by ESGRisk.ai is collected and analyzed from publicly available sources, ESGRisk.ai also provides companies the option to review data used and make corrections to the data if needed.
+Our model and report are designed to helpinvestors quickly understand issuer's ESG risk exposure and risk management framework, enabling investors to directly integrate ESG factors in their portfolio construction and management.
+While all data used for ESGassessments provided by ESGRisk.ai is collected and analyzed from publicly available sources, ESGRisk.ai also provides companies the option to review data used and make corrections to the data if needed.

-ESGRisk.ai's ESG score provides a summary of the company's ESG strategy, programs/initiatives, results and negative news across 19 themes including energy, emissions, water, environmental management, ESG reporting, human rights, community, supply chain, shareholders' rights, among others.
+ESGRisk.ai's ESG score provides a summary of the company's ESG strategy, programs/initiatives, results and controversies across 19 themes including energy, emissions, water, environmental management, ESG reporting, human rights, community, supply chain, shareholders' rights, among others.
 The ESG scores are based on a wide range of 1000 indicators that have been selected and assigned weights based on their materiality and relevance to specific industries.

 Indicators are weighted, normalized and scored based on the company's key issue specific performance.
-Scores are aggregated using materiality and polarity to derive the ESG score, following which the scores are reviewed by the analysts to assign the ESG rating on a AAA-C scale.
+Scores are aggregated using materiality and polarity to derive the ESG rating.
 This document details the approach to ESGRisk.ai's ESG assessment.